<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=838528320191540&amp;ev=PageView&amp;noscript=1">

 Let me make it clear that I'm not condemning this woman out of hand.
 She has a good case against her husband.
 He doesn't meet her needs properly and he's an inveterate workaholic.
 To that extent, the man is guilty as charged.
 I attempted to express this feminine perspective in my book, What Wives Wish Their Husbands Knew About Women, because I believe it is valid.

 But every story has two sides and John's version should also be told.
 His wife is wrong to believe that her contentment is exclusively his burden.
 No one should be expected to carry another person emotionally.
 Only Diane can make herself happy!
 She has no right to lay that total load on John.
-A good marriage is one in which the dominant needs are met with the relationship, but where each spouse develops individual identity, interests and friendships.
+A good marriage is one in which the dominant needs are met within the relationship, but where each spouse develops individual identity, interests, and friendships.
 This may be the most delicate tightrope act in marriage.
 Extreme independence is as destructive to a relationship as total dependence.

 I remember counseling a bright young lady whom I'll call Janet.
 She came to me because she seemed to be losing the affection of her husband.
 Frank appeared bored when he was at home and he refused to take her out with him.
 On weekends, he went sailing with his friends despite the bitter protests of his wife.
 She had begged for his attention for months, but the slippage continued.

 I hypothesized that Janet was invading Frank's territory and needed to recapture the challenge that made him want to marry her.
 Thus, I suggested that she retreat into her own world—stop "reaching" for him when he was at home—schedule some personal activities independently of his availability, etc. Simultaneously, I urged her to give him vague explanations about why her personality had changed.
 She was instructed not to display anger or discontent, allowing Frank to draw his own conclusions about what she was thinking.
 My purpose was to change his frame of reference.
-Instead of his thinking, "How can I escape from this woman who is driving me crazy," I wanted him to wonder, "What's going on?
+Instead of thinking, "How can I escape from this woman who is driving me crazy," I wanted him to wonder, "What's going on?
 Am I losing Janet?
 Have I pushed her too far?
 Has she found someone else?"

 The results were dramatic.
 About a week after the change of manner was instituted, Janet and Frank were at home together one evening.
 After several hours of uninspired conversation and yawns, Janet told her husband that she was rather tired and wanted to go to bed.
 She said goodnight matter-of-factly and went to her bedroom.
 About thirty minutes later, Frank threw open the door and turned on the light.
 He proceeded to make passionate love to her, later saying that he couldn't stand the barrier that had come between them.
-It was precisely that barrier which Janet had complained about for months.
+It was precisely that barrier that Janet had complained about for months.
 Her approach had been so overbearing that she was driving him away from her.
 When she changed her direction, Frank also threw his truck in reverse.
 It often happens that way.

 From Dr. Dobson's book, Love Must Be Tough.